Caribbean Marry Me Chicken

 -

-Pat the chicken thighs very dry so the skin actually crisps instead of steaming.
+Pat the chicken thighs dry with paper towels so the seasoning sticks and the skin browns well.

-Mix the jerk seasoning, garlic powder, smoked paprika, cayenne, salt, and black pepper, then rub it all over the chicken, getting under the skin if possible.
+In a small bowl, mix the jerk seasoning, garlic powder, smoked paprika, cayenne, salt, and black pepper.

 -

-Heat a large skillet over medium-high and add a thin film of oil just to glisten.
+Heat a large deep skillet over medium-high heat and add a thin film of oil.

-Place the chicken skin side down and do not touch it for 8 to 10 minutes until the skin is deep golden and much of the fat has rendered.
+Place the chicken thighs skin-side down and cook until the skin is deep golden and crisp, about 6 minutes.

 -

-Lower the heat to medium and add the red bell pepper, grated ginger, and thyme leaves to the pan with a pinch of salt.
+Lower the heat to medium and add the sun-dried tomatoes, pineapple, and red bell pepper to the skillet.

 -